Bullet Journal Hacks To Make Your Planner Insanely Productive

 But don’t forget to add the page into your index too.

-Add washi tape to the edge of a page to make a tab, or in the corner to use it a a bookmark.
-It will make a page much easier to find.
+Add washi tape to the edge of a page to make a tab, or in the corner of a page to use it a a bookmark.
+It will make a finding a page so much easier!

 I like to add a corner to my monthly calendar so that I can find it at a glance.